 When selecting the best school to attend, the potential student has to determine several things.
 The student must know if he has a specific career goal, or is he going to use the school as a means of determining his future career.

-While this list offers some excellent choices, they may not be practical for some people because of location and expenses.
+Additionally, it may not be practical for some people to attend a program because of location and expenses.
 Therefore, the option of obtaining an online degree may be a viable option.

+Yes.
+You can earn a bachelor’s degree in security management as well as a certificate online.
 There is also the possibility of pursuing a master’s degree in security.
-At this point, the degrees are more specialized into fields such as homeland security, information technology, computer systems security and cyber security.
+At this point, the degrees are more specialized in fields such as homeland security, information technology, computer systems security, and cyber security.
 In addition, many companies will have a niche job for a person versed in many forms of security who may be responsible for managing contracted specialists in specific fields.

 Furthermore, while “security degree management” is perhaps the broadest term that can be used, there are related specialized degrees.
-These include cyber security, public safety, emergency management, homeland defense, terrorism and homeland security, information security, criminal justice and corporate security.
+These include cyber security, public safety, emergency management, homeland defense, terrorism, homeland security, information security, criminal justice, and corporate security.